Manosir/ammonia-ml-catalyst-discovery/README.md

 The supplementary benchmark scripts are not independent blind tests unless the compared systems were excluded from model training.

-Run the averaged-feature sensitivity analysis with:
+Run the averaged-feature sensitivity analysis:

 ```bash
 python intermediates/n_adsorption/scripts/benchmark_literature_averaged.py \